 For the short version:

 I am currently studying abroad learning Japanese in Tokyo, Japan.
 So, for those of you who would like to see my various experiences, you can follow my picture blog at Google Photos.
-If you click on a specific picture and then on the ”i” in the upper right hand corner you can see details and back story about each picture I’ve taken.

 For the long version: